 CRES offers a major (BA) and a minor or emphasis that can be added to any degree plan.
 All CRES majors must complete senior capstones centered on original research, creative, or legacy projects on subjects of their own choosing.
-Examples of possible projects include writing a traditional academic article, conducting a community-based oral history or ethnographic project, producing a play or dance performance, making a documentary, interning with community nonprofit groups, launching a public relations campaign, or other projects with faculty approval.
+Examples of possible projects include writing a traditional academic article, conducting a community-based oral history or ethnographic project, producing a play or dance performance, making a documentary, developing an activist research project with a community organization, launching a public relations campaign, or other projects with faculty approval.

 CRES prioritizes community-engaged learning and community-based research.
-Students may take regular courses that include community engagement or request independent study courses related to individual internships.
-CRES also offers study abroad programs, co-curricular events, and opportunities to participate in interdisciplinary faculty-led research clusters.
+Students may take regular courses that include community engagement or request independent study courses related to individual internships and projects.
+CRES also offers a social justice learning trip, an internship class, co-curricular events, and opportunities to participate in interdisciplinary faculty-led research clusters.